Cornhole: History

-The game was first described in Heyliger de Windt's 1883 patent for "Parlor Quoits" displays most of the features of modern cornhole, but with a square hole instead of a round one.
-Quoits is a game similar to horseshoes, played by throwing steel discs at a metal spike.
-De Windt's patent followed several earlier "parlor quoits" patents that sought to recreate quoit gameplay in an indoor environment.
-His was the first to use bean bags and a slanted board with a hole as the target.
+The game was first described in Heyliger de Windt's 1883 patent for "Parlor Quoits", which displays most of the features of modern cornhole, but uses a square hole.
+Quoits is a game similar to horseshoes, played by throwing steel rings at a metal spike.
+Several earlier "parlor quoits" patents had sought to re-create quoit gameplay in an indoor environment, but De Windt's was the first to use bean bags and a slanted board with a hole as the target.

-He sold the rights to the game to a Massachusetts toy manufacturer that marketed a version of it under the name "Faba Baga."
+He sold the rights to the game to a Massachusetts toy manufacturer which marketed a version of it under the name "Faba Baga".
 Unlike modern cornhole, which has one hole and one size of bags, a Faba Baga board had two different-sized holes, worth different point values, and provided each player with one extra-large bag per round, which could score double points.